List of vacuum-tube computers

 Vacuum-tube computers, now called first-generation computers, are programmable digital computers using vacuum-tube logic circuitry.
 They were preceded by systems using electromechanical relays and followed by systems built from discrete transistors.
+Often vacuum-tube computers made extensive use of solid-state ("crystal") diodes to perform AND and OR logic functions per diode-resistor logic (DRL) also diode–transistor logic (DTL), and only used vacuum tubes to amplify signals between stages or to construct elements such as flip-flops, counters, and registers.
+The solid-state diodes reduced the size and power consumption of the overall machine.
 Some later computers on the list had both vacuum tubes and transistors.

-This list of vacuum-tube computers is sorted by date put into service: